spotify/shumway/README.md

 ## Requirements

-* Python 3.6.
-Tests pass on Python 3.6, 3.7, and 3.8, and on the latest PyPy3 at build-time.
+* Python 3.7.
+Tests pass on 3.7, and 3.8, and on the latest PyPy3 at build-time.
 * Support for Linux & OS X

 ## To Use